bhive01/gScholarAnalysis/README.md

 I saw [this post] (http://tuxette.nathalievilla.org/?p=1682) a few weeks ago on [R-bloggers] (http://www.r-bloggers.com/).
 It was an interesting idea of pulling down your Google Scholar data, processing it some and extracting interesting bits about it.
 The post that inspired this person is [here] (http://rogiersbart.blogspot.fr/2015/05/put-google-scholar-citations-on-your.html), wherein he pulled down his data and made a simple plot showing how many publications he had per year since the first one.
 It's an interesting proof-of-concept, but this plot already prominently sites on your Google Scholar profile page.
 What interested me was the co-author index and the word cloud from your publications' titles.

-The problem was that the post had a few typoes. :/
+The problem was that the post had a few typos in the code that broke it. :/

-# The get_all_publications() function pulls down the author of interests' publication list for further processing using get_publications() from the scholar package.
+The get_all_publications() function pulls down the author of interests' publication list for further processing using get_publications() from the scholar package.
 Load the function by copying and pasting into your R session.
 It gets around the 20 publications per page limit on Google Scholar by looping through them 20 at a time.
 ```R
 get_all_publications = function(authorid) {
   # initializing the publication list